wendyverdonk93/docs/content/integrations/sdk/fastcheckout-ios/_index.md

 weight: 20
 title_short: "Fastcheckout iOS"
 layout: 'single'
+manual: "."
+description_short: "The Fastcheckout SDK is a library that you can integrate into application providing connection to MultiSafepay services."
+description: "The Fastcheckout SDK is a library that you can integrate into your native Android, iOS and/or React Native application providing connection to MultiSafepay services.
+The Fastcheckout SDK adds a smooth, fast and native checkout experience to your mobile app, and by storing and reusing data it is the fastest checkout process available for shopping apps)."
 ---
-The Fastcheckout SDK is a library that you can integrate into your native Android, iOS and/or React Native application providing connection to MultiSafepay services.
-The Fastcheckout SDK adds a smooth, fast and native checkout experience to your mobile app, and by storing and reusing data it is the fastest checkout process available for shopping apps.).